JamesCraster/OpenWerewolf/README.md

 Please **do not** contribute directly to this repo.
 This is because the core engine has to remain Apache-2.0, so lives in its own repo.

-There's a [guide](https://github.com/JamesCraster/OpenWerewolf/wiki/Contributing) to make contributing easier.
+There's a [guide](https://github.com/JamesCraster/OpenWerewolf/wiki/Contributing) to help make contributing easier.

 ## [Documentation](https://jamescraster.github.io/OpenWerewolf-Releases/index.html)